iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > App has suddenly stopped working on a Honor View 20 running Android 10.<br> :date: __2020-10-15 08:09:53__

 > Can no longer get app to load .
 Tried reinstalling but get white screen and won't progress further.
 Its been working fine up until now.
 Galaxy note 9<br> :date: __2020-10-15 07:00:41__

-> Once past the login screen, only get a white screen.
-Have cleared cache and data, with no joy, so rendering the app useless<br> :date: __2020-10-15 02:41:47__

-> Worked ok for a while, then just stopped - white screen, nothing happening.
-Needs sorting as it's a good idea.<br> :date: __2020-10-14 20:44:12__

-> This has been working perfectly for 6 months.
-Until today.
-All I'm getting is it saying loading, and then I get a white screen.
-I've tried clearing my cache, logging out and in again, even uninstallng and installing again and nothing will cure it.
-Anybody know what is wrong and how to cure it?
-Help!<br> :date: __2020-10-14 18:23:02__

-> Not accurate.
-I live in an area which has had really low numbers but this app is identifying my area as 5000+ a month.
-In reality <800 in total since the start of the pandemic.
-I have now deleted my data and will uninstall.<br> :date: __2020-10-11 22:34:47__